edanuff/CassandraCompositeType/README.txt

 CompositeType for Cassandra

-For a more detailed description of how this might be use, please read:
+For a more detailed description of how this might be used, please read:

 http://www.anuff.com/2010/07/secondary-indexes-in-cassandra.html